-The majority of faculty members live on campus, either in the halls or in the row of faculty houses on Franklin Street.
+The majority of faculty members live on campus, either in the residence halls or in faculty houses on Franklin Street.
 Several faculty members have families, with children living on campus or visiting the campus often.
 Many students think of and treat the faculty children like younger siblings.
-A couple of faculty members were "campus kids" themselves and grew up at Wayland.
+Some faculty members have been "campus kids" themselves and grew up at Wayland.
 Others are Wayland alumni, and still others have enjoyed a long tenure at Wayland.
 This longtime affinity for the school, combined with the multi-generational experience, further supports the family atmosphere on campus.